vuejs/v2.vuejs.org/source/guide/index.md

 Directives can encapsulate arbitrary DOM manipulations.
 For example `v-attr` manipulates an element's attributes, `v-repeat` clones an element based on an Array, `v-on` attaches event listeners... we will cover them later.

+### Mustache Bindings

 You can also use mustache-style bindings, both in text and in attributes.
 They are translated into `v-text` and `v-attr` directives under the hood.
 For example:

 ```html
 <div id="person-&#123;&#123;id&#125;&#125;">Hello &#123;&#123;name&#125;&#125;!</div>
 ```

+In addition, you can use triple mustaches for unescaped HTML, which translate  to `v-html` internally.
+However, since this can open up window for potential XSS attacks, it is suggested that you only use triple mustaches when you are certain about the security of the data source.

 ### Filters